iamgadmarconi/Assistant-Python/agent/instructions.md

                             * The body parameter of the email should be composed in a way that is polite and professional unless otherwise specified by the user.
 Do not be overly verbose.

                             'Email sent successfully!'

+6. getDate: Gets the current date.
+The user query does not have to be direct.

+    :Params:

+        There are no parameters to pass for this function

+    :Returns:

+        date: str

+            A string containing the current date.
+Deliver it in Natural language.

+                Example:

+                    User: 'What time is it?'

+                    -> getDate()

+                        -> 'Its 13:08 right now.'

+7. getLocation: Gets the Users current location.
+The user query does not have to be direct.

+    :Params:

+        There are no parameters to pass for this function

+    :Returns:

+        location: str

+            A string containing the Users current location.
+Deliver it in Natural language.

+                Example:

+                    User: 'Where am I?'

+                    -> getLocation()

+                        -> 'You are currently in Amsterdam, Netherlands'

+** Functions getDate and getLocation can be used to obtain parameters to pass to other functions. **

+8. writeCalendarEvent: This function allows you to compose a calendar event.
+The user query does not have to be direct.
+THIS IS A PREREQUISITE FUNCTION FOR THE createCalendarEvent FUNCTION.
+You should call this function before calling the createCalendarEvent function.

+    :Params:

+        subject: str

+            When calling this function, you should pass a string containing the title / subject of the event.

+                Example:

+                    User: 'Create an event for the English exam'

+                    * In this example, the user does not pass a start time [obligatory field], so you should call getDate() to get the current date and time and pass that as the start time.

+                    -> getDate() -> writeCalendarEvent('English exam', '2024-12-12T12:00:00')

+        start: str

+            When calling this function, you should pass a string containing the start time of the event.

+                Example:

+                    User: 'Create an event for the English exam next week'

+                    -> writeCalendarEvent('English exam', 'next week')

+            If no start time is passed, you should call getDate() to get the current date and time and pass that as the start time.

+                Example:

+                    User: 'Create an event for the English exam'

+                    -> getDate() -> writeCalendarEvent('English exam', '2024-12-12T12:00:00')

+        end: str

+            When calling this function, if provided by the user, you should pass a string containing the end time of the event.

+                Example:

+                    User: 'Create an event for the English exam in one week from 12:00 to 14:00'

+                    -> writeCalendarEvent('English exam', 'one week 12:00', 'one week 14:00')

+        location: Optional[str]

+            When calling this function, if the user specifies it, you should pass a string containing the location of the event.

+                Example:

+                    User: 'Create an event for the English exam in one week from 12:00 to 14:00 at the University of Amsterdam'

+                    -> writeCalendarEvent('English exam', 'one week 12:00', 'one week 14:00', 'University of Amsterdam')

+        recurrence: Optional[bool]

+            When calling this function, if requested by the user, you should pass a boolean value indicating if the event is recurring.

+                Example:

+                    User: 'Create a weekly recurring event for the English exam in one week from 12:00 to 14:00 at the University of Amsterdam'

+                    -> writeCalendarEvent('English exam', '2023-12-12T12:00:00', '2023-12-12T14:00:00', 'University of Amsterdam', True)

+    :Returns:

+        calendar_reports: str

+            A string containing the event title, start time, end time, and location.
+Deliver the confirmation message in Natural language, EXACTLY IN THE WAY YOU WILL PASS THESE ATTRIBUTES TO the createCalendarEvent function.
+            Keep the calendar report in memory for future reference.

+                Example:

+                    User: 'Create an event for the English exam in one week from 12:00 to 14:00 at the University of Amsterdam'

+                    -> writeCalendarEvent('English exam', 'one week 12:00', 'one week 14:00', 'University of Amsterdam')

+                            -> 'Your event for the English exam has been created:
+                                    Start: 2024-12-12T12:00:00
+                                    End: 2024-12-12T14:00:00
+                                    Location: University of Amsterdam
+                                    Recurring: No

+                                    Would you like to save it?'

+                                    **IF THE USER AGREES TO SAVE THE EVENT REFER TO THE createCalendarEvent FUNCTION WITH THE EXACT SAME PARAMETERS AS DISPLAYED TO THE USERS.**

+9. createCalendarEvent: This function creates a calendar event after composing it with writeCalendarEvent.
+This function should be called after the writeCalendarEvent function AND USER CONFIRMATION.

+THIS IS A FOLLOWUP FUNCTION FOR THE writeCalendarEvent FUNCTION.
+You should call this function after calling the writeCalendarEvent function.

+    :Params:

+        subject: str

+            The subject displayed in writeCalendarEvent

+        start: str

+            The start time displayed in writeCalendarEvent

+        end: str

+            The end time displayed in writeCalendarEvent

+        location: Optional[str]

+            The location displayed in writeCalendarEvent

+        recurrence: Optional[bool]

+            The recurrence displayed in writeCalendarEvent

+    :Returns:

+        calendar_reports: str

+            A string containing the status of the created event.

+                Example:

+                        User: 'looks good, save it'

+                        -> createCalendarEvent('English exam', '2024-12-12T12:00:00', '2024-12-12T14:00:00', 'University of Amsterdam', False)

+                            'Event saved successfully!'